 - Get online 10 -15 minutes early to set things up and test everything beforehand.
 Greet people who show up early.

 - Leave a slide up with the title and the time you will start so people don’t ask you repeatedly if they are late.
-Always start on time.
+Always start on time (More on how to create a webinar presentation).

 - Make sure everybody can hear you and see your presentation.